mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Retrieve detailed information about the provisioned product.
+    Gets information about the specified provisioned product.